Category

 Summary

 Microsoft Teams will automatically remove EXIF metadata from images shared in chats and channels starting early 2026 to enhance privacy.
-The visible image stays unchanged, no admin action is needed, and users can share images with EXIF data via OneDrive links.
-Organizations should inform users and update related workflows.
+The image content remains unchanged, no admin action is needed, and users can share images with EXIF data via OneDrive links.
+Rollout completes by mid-June 2026.

 Platforms